 Women Leaders Share Vision for Path to Equity

-As we wrap up our celebration of Women’s History Month, we talk with four BECU leaders about what it will take to increase opportunities for women and work toward an equitable future.
+(Originally published March 29, 2021) For Women's History Month, we talked with four BECU leaders about what it will take to increase opportunities for women and create an equitable future.

 We can learn a lot by looking back at the accomplishments of female trailblazers — women who have overcome barriers to achieve great things and make big contributions to society.

 But what if those barriers didn't exist?
 How many more great things could women achieve and what other big contributions could they make?

 For a look toward the future, we talked with four BECU leaders to hear their thoughts about opening the doors of opportunity to women: Jessie Woolley-Wilson is a member of the BECU Board of Directors and President and CEO of DreamBox Learning; Vanessa Pegueros is a member of the BECU Audit Committee and is a chief information security officer at OneLogin; Fumbi Chima leads BECU's Information Technology division as executive vice president and chief information officer; Melanie Walsh leads BECU's Human Resources and Administration division as executive vice president and chief administrative officer.

 As a Black woman who is CEO of a technology-driven education company and a board member for a financial institution, Woolley-Wilson's experience spans several sectors that are disproportionately led by white men.

 She believes part of the reason women — especially women of color — don't advance is because they aren't valued in the same way as men.